 It can be mounted on the bulkhead wall during the cruising period, relieving your arms of holding the child for hours.
 As bassinets come in a variety of designs and safety levels, on some planes you will need to hold the child during turbulences.

-Have in mind that different airlines have different policies with assigning the bulkhead/bassinet seats to passengers with kids, and you should contact them beforehand.
+Have in mind that different airlines have different policies for assigning bulkhead/bassinet seats to passengers with kids, and you should contact them beforehand.
 For instance, if there is a wheelchair passenger on board, you might have to move to another seat.

-The size of the bassinet varies from plane to plane, from airline to airline.
-But on average, the use of airplane bassinet has the child’s weight limit somewhere between 8 and 16 kilograms (18 to 35 pounds), or if measuring height – between 70 and 80 centimeters (27-31 inch) maximum.
+The size of the bassinet varies from airplane to airplane, from airline to airline.
+But on average, the use of an airplane bassinet has the child’s weight limit somewhere between 8 and 16 kilograms (18 to 35 pounds), or if measuring height – between 70 and 80 centimeters (27-31 inches) maximum.

 Some airlines could also have an age limit in place, putting the bar for bassinet use on their flights anywhere between 6 months and 2 years of age.
 Always double-check the rules with the airline you are flying with!

 Most airlines will let you use only the provided airplane bulkhead bassinets.
 If you are considering taking your own bassinet (or even a car seat) on the plane, check in advance that it meets safety and size requirements.

 Another benefit is that you can more easily pass the baby and accessories around in the roomier area of bulkhead seats (assuming that you are traveling with a partner or a companion).